xiaoye-hua/xiaoye-hua.github.io/_posts/papers/RecSys/2023-04-16-Applying Deep Learning To Airbnb Search.md

 ## Methods

-1. Gain of DNN: Earlier the focus was largely on feature engineering, but aer the move to deep learning, trying to do beer math on the features manually has lost its luster. is has freed us up to investigate problems at a higher level, like how can we improve our optimization objective, and are we accurately representing all our users?
+1. Gain of DNN: Earlier the focus was largely on feature engineering, but aer the move to deep learning, trying to do beer math on the features manually has lost its luster.
+It has freed us up to investigate problems at a higher level, like how can we improve our optimization objective, and are we accurately representing all our users?
 2. Model evolution
     1. Manually crafted score function
     2. GBDT